bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 The [`sample-<label>`](../appendices/entities.md#sample) entity is REQUIRED for Microscopy data and is used to distinguish between different samples from the same subject.
-The label MUST be unique per subject and is RECOMMENDED to be unique throughout the dataset.
+Contrary to other labels, the `sample-<label>` MUST be unique per subject and is RECOMMENDED to be unique throughout the dataset.

 For example: Three brain slices (`sample-01` to `sample-03`) extracted from subject `sub-01`, imaged by scanning electron microscopy (SEM) in PNG format